MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Approach

 \subsection{Global and Local Features Extraction}

 Given a face image $I$, we adapt a stem network from the widely used multi-branch network \cite{shao2018deep} to extract the original global feature $\rm O\_G$ and further obtain the AU regions based on the detected landmarks.
-The stem network is shared by all branches to reduce training costs and the complexity of network training.
-In particular, a hierarchical and multi-scale region learning module in the stem network extract features from each local patch with different scales, thus obtaining multi-scale representations.
+Different from the \cite{li2018eac}, our stem network contains a face alignment module for automatic face landmark detection, facilitating end-to-end training of our method.
+All branches share the stem network to reduce training costs and the complexity of network training.
+In particular, a hierarchical and multi-scale region learning module in the stem network extracts features from each local patch with different scales, thus obtaining multi-scale representations.
 A series of landmarks $S = \{s_1,s_2,...,s_m\}$ with length $m$ are detected by an efficient face alignment module similar to \cite{shao2021jaa}, including three convolutional blocks connected to a max-pooling layer.
-According to the detected landmarks, local patches are calculated and their features $V=\{v_1,v_2,...,v_n\}$ are learned via the stem network, where $n$ is the number of selected AU patches.
+According to the detected landmarks, local patches are calculated, and their features $V=\{v_1,v_2,...,v_n\}$ are learned via the stem network, where $n$ is the number of selected AU patches.
 For simplicity, we do not repeat the detailed structure of the stem network here.